nhiramoto/GitView/README.md

 ## Graph based visualization

 In this visualization a graph based visualization is used to show the project tree with the changes made to the files in the selected commit.
+Each directory or file is represented by a clickable node.
+By clicking a directory, it is expanded or collapsed and by clicking a file, your information is shown in the right side panel.

 ![preview-graph](https://github.com/nhtoshiaki/GitView/blob/master/preview-graph.png)

 ## Treemap

-In the treemap, each directory is represented by a clickable rectangle.
-By clicking the rectangle, the files contained in the directory are revealed.
+In the treemap, each directory and file are represented by clickable rectangle.
+By clicking it, if it is a directory it is expanded or if it is a file, as in the graph based visualization, its information is shown in the right side panel.
 Also by clicking on the legend (that shows the current directory path) the parent directory is shown.

 ![preview-treemap](https://github.com/nhtoshiaki/GitView/blob/master/preview-treemap.png)